KirinDave/mooish-template/README.md

   List as many filenames (class names, usually) as you want, separated by spaces.
   If you aren't sure of what you can put in this list, look at any scripts.json file (there is one in the Source directory here) - anything at the 2nd depth in the hash is fair game.
-Examples: Array, InvisibleDimensions, JsonP
+Examples: Array, InvisibleDimensions, JsonP.
+In other words, if it is a .js file under any Mooish Source dir you can use it.

   This will output a file in the top-level, whose name is given in build.yml.

 Adding your code
 ----------------

-  Got a class or extension to add?
+  Got some sweet code to add to your project?
 Follow these simple steps to glory:

   1. Add the class/class.extension in its own file in the Source directory.
      If it doesn't fit into one of the directories there, create a new one.